kathyanusha05465/walmart-sales-forecasting-powerbi/Docs/Architecture.md

 - Week-level visuals use `Week_Num` across years (by design for now).
 - Profit is a fixed 24.5% margin (assumption).
 - No separate Date dimension yet (kept minimal for recruiting demo).
+- Source is Kaggle Walmart Sales; values are illustrative for demo.